AztecProtocol/aztec-packages/docs/docs/dev_docs/sandbox/main.md

   private-token Aztec Sandbox Info  { version: 1, chainId: 31337 } +0ms
 ```

 Great!.
-The Sandbox is running and you are able to interact with it.
+The Sandbox is running and we are able to interact with it.

 ## Account Creation/Deployment